This news item expired on Tuesday, September 14, 2021 so the information below could be outdated or incorrect.

-From visiting Buncombe County Recreation Services’ pools, parks, and hiking trails, it’s natural to get out in the sun during warm summer days.
+With access to Buncombe County Recreation Services' pools, parks, and hiking trails, it’s natural to get out in the sun during warm spring and summer days.
 This year, make sure it’s second nature to protect your skin from the sun when you go outside.

 Ultraviolet (UV) rays – from the sun and other sources like tanning beds – are the #1 cause of skin cancer.
 Too much exposure can also cause irritating sunburn, eye damage, immune system suppression, early skin aging, and premature wrinkles.
 To lower your risk, shield your skin with broad spectrum (UVA/UVB) sunscreen with an SPF of at least 30, stay in the shade, and wear protective clothing, wide brim hats, and wraparound UV-blocking sunglasses.